malharinamdar/ai-chatbot/README.md

-## An Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel.
+## An Open-Source AI Chatbot Built With Next.js and the AI SDK by Vercel.

 ## Features